carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 We will be using the catering service from Pi restaurant, which is located in the same builiding as the conference venue.
 More restaurant suggestions for you are available on the etherpad dedicated to the discussion on [social activities at CarpentryCon](http://pad.software-carpentry.org/social_events).
 If you have any recommendation please add them there.

-#### S: Speakers, Skill-up, Sticky Notes, Slack, Special requirements, Surveys, Sponsors, Sightseeing
+#### S: Skill-up, Sticky Notes, Slack, Special requirements, Surveys, Sponsors, Sightseeing

-##### Speakers

-We have fantastic keynote speakers lined up for you at CarpentryCon.
-Our 4 speakers are: **Valerie Aurora** (founder of FrameShift consulting for diversity & inclusion in tech), **Desmond Higgins** (professor of bioinformatics in UCD, and recipient of 2018 Benjamin Franklin Award for Open Access in the life sciences), **Anelda van der Walt** (founder of Talarify, and recipient of 2017 Carpentries Community Service Award for her work in South Africa), **Greg Wilson** (co-founder Software Carpentry.
-Head of Instructor Training for DataCamp).
-We are very excited to have these leaders from their field at CarpentryCon and looking forward to their talks.
-See the [official website](http://www.carpentrycon.org/#comp) for more detail.

 ##### Skill-up